Iconic species

 When you visit the coast, you’ll be sharing the landscape with a wide array of birds as they roost, rest and breed.
 These activities take up a huge amount of energy, so it’s vital that we keep our distance.
 If we get too close and disturb the birds, they can use up vital resources flying or moving away.
 This could leave them lacking the energy needed to produce eggs, find food or make their migration journeys overseas.

 Other species can be just as sensitive to human interaction.
 Take for example the thousands of seals that come to the beach to give birth and raise their pups every year.
-If the seals are disturbed by people or dogs getting too close, it can cause the seals considerable stress and can even lead them to abandon their pups, leaving them defenceless on the beach.
+If the seals are disturbed by people or dogs getting too close, it can cause them considerable stress and can even lead them to abandon their pups, leaving them defenceless on the beach.

 You can help us keep the Norfolk Coast a haven for these amazing species by:

-- Sticking to the paths
+• Sticking to the paths

-- Steering clear from fenced-off areas
+• Steering clear from fenced-off areas

-- Taking note of signs and following instructions – remember, they may relate to wildlife that’s not easy to spot yourself!
+• Taking note of signs and following instructions – remember, they may relate to wildlife that’s not easy to spot yourself!